Glossary

 Alentra‑Authored

-Meaning, governance, sequencing, and decision logic created directly by Alentra to prove the Deterministic Process Intelligence Architecture and establish the certification standard for all future Business‑Side PIAs.
+Meaning, governance, sequencing, and decision logic created directly by Alentra to prove the Governed Process Intelligence Architecture and establish the certification standard for all future Business‑Side PIAs.

 Alignment